DAIC-tud/docs/content/en/docs/manual/data-management/_index.md

 ---

 ## Data Management Guidelines
 There are different use cases and quota limits for the different TU Delft network drives.

-For example, `Umbrella` (project storage), is for everybody and everything, while `bulk` needs to be cleaned up, migrated and phased out.
-Always check TU Delft {{< external-link "https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=f359caaa60264f99b0084941736786ae" "Overview data storage" >}} for guidelines on using network drives and quota limits.
+For example, `Umbrella` (project storage) is intended for general project data, while `bulk` is a legacy storage area that is being phased out.
+Always check the TU Delft {{< external-link "https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=f359caaa60264f99b0084941736786ae" "Overview data storage" >}} for guidelines on using network drives and quota limits.

 ## Data transfer